gregorybesson/myProjectToolbar/README.md

 # myProjectToolbar
-A Project Toolbar for your customers : They can comment and screenshot a page they test and a Jira ticket will be automagically created !
+ - A Project Toolbar for your customers : They can comment and screenshot a page they test and a Jira ticket will be automagically created !
+- A bookmarklet if you don't want or can't modify your code !

 Tested succesfully on IE10+, FF, Chrome and Safari

-## Usage
+## Toolbar Usage
 This project adds a toolbar at the bottom of a website.
 When the user click on "open a bug", an input box is open.
 The user can then enter the detail of his bug.
 Then, a screenshot is taken and a php script is called via ajax which creates a ticket in your Jira project.
 In this ticket, the following informations are entered :
 - The summary is what the user has entered